Personal experience: a Russian doctor about pregnancy and childbirth in the United States

 Chambers in almost all US clinics are similar.
 They are very comfortable, with good beds, equipped with an electronic call system, with the ability to order food from the menu to the ward, cable TV (huge plasma TV panels) and excellent bathrooms for the patient and relatives.

 In my room there was a sofa bed - a sleeping place for my husband.
 Everything is very convenient.
-True, the moment of solitude did not last long with us.
-Exactly 5 minutes later, all kinds of nurses began to come to us.
+True, our moment of solitude did not last long.
+Exactly 5 minutes later, all kinds of nurses started coming to us.
 We only dreamed of peace.
-Every hour the child is examined, weighed and measured.
-I did not manage to sleep, although I really wanted to, because each nurse measured my temperature, blood pressure and pulse every hour, including at night.
+Every hour the child is examined, weighed and temperature taken.
+I was never able to sleep, although I really wanted to, because each nurse measured my temperature, pressure and pulse hourly, including at night.

 For the whole day, we were so tired of the visits of the medical staff that in the evening I began to bleed heavily.
 Of course, I was not very worried about this, in principle, this was an ordinary thing, especially since I started to walk early and intensively, but my husband convinced me to call the nurse in the hope that a specialist would examine me and make sure that everything was happening.
 The nurse walked around me for a very long time, measured the pulse, pressure, temperature and, not deciding what to do next, asked us for permission to consult another nurse.
 The following nurse repeated the same manipulations, thought 10 for minutes and called another nurse.
 To the timid question of my husband about whether it is better to call the doctor, the nurse also timidly answered: "If you want to, of course, I can call the doctor on duty."
 Of course, we wanted to, because the experience of communicating with nurses on the first day was still warm.